VikramAditya33/uWestJS

 bootstrap();

-Configure the adapter with various options:
+Configure the HTTP platform adapter with SSL, compression, and more:

 const adapter = new UwsAdapter(app, {